-One of our top new finds is Fig & Olive, which opened at 104 E. Oak.
+One of my top new finds is Fig & Olive, which opened at 104 E. Oak.
 This 10,000 sq. restaurant on two levels, is warm, contemporary and sleek.
 There is a small outdoor terrace as well.
 The menu inspired by the South of France, Italy and Spain is really excellent.
 I loved the brunch menu with a really wonderful crab cake benedict, made with the best in fresh ingredients.
 My friends raved about the French omelette, the octopus and gazpacho.

 Eataly: A block off of Michigan Ave. is Eataly, one of the chain’s newest international locations.
 Here you will find a wonderful market featuring Italian specialties, restaurants, a wine shop and a cooking school.
 You will find plenty of options with 23 eateries from fine dining to a Nutella Bar.
 43 E. Ohio.

 Chicago Poetry Foundation: I was blown away by the architecture of this building which I saw for the first time during Open House Chicago 2011.
 The building is sleek and contemporary.
 There is huge library dedicated to poetry which is open to the public and there is an attractive performance space where they offer programs throughout the year.

 LUMA/Loyola University Museum of Art: A good, small art museum with a permanent collection as well as rotating exhibitions.
 You might stop in to see what is being featured.
 The permanent collections features European art from the Middle Ages, Renaissance, and Baroque eras.
 It is located at 820 N. Michigan.